cloudfoundry/eirini-release/README.md

 ### Environment variables
 It is not possible to set environment variables containing `:` to your apps containers because of Kubernetes restrictions.

+### Docker images runnig with the root user
+By default Eirini does not allow docker images running with the root user.
+Diego allows this because the application runs in a separate user namespace, which is not supported in Kubernetes as of now.
+However, you can configure Eirini to allow such docker images - see [Security Guidelines](docs/security-guidelines.md#application-podsecuritypolicy) for more information.

 ## Troubleshooting

 ### Disk full on blobstore